meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

         -   On the internet, keep in mind all titles can be fabbed via &ldquo;diploma mills&rdquo; (fake universities); check if the university exists.
         -   Also keep in mind that when someone is educated, it should help you accept unqualified statements from them, but once anyone takes the time to explain their reasoning to you, neither title nor education matters anymore.

--   Q: I&rsquo;ve heard that their textbooks and curricula are heavily influenced by the Coca Cola Company, Monsanto, and other facets of big agra.
+-   Q: I&rsquo;ve heard that their textbooks and curricula are influenced by Big Agra.
 Is this true?

 <a id="org4a452a5"></a>